-11. The envisaged partnership should be based on shared values and commitments, which should be expressed in the five binding political clauses (which underpin all comprehensive relationships between the Union and third countries) regarding: human rights, democracy and rule of law; non-proliferation of weapons of mass destruction; the fight against terrorism; prosecution of those accused of the most serious crimes of concern to the international community; small arms and light weapons.
-The respect for and safeguarding of human rights and fundamental freedoms, democratic principles, the rule of law and support for non-proliferation should constitute essential elements for the cooperation envisaged in the partnership.
+12. The envisaged partnership should be based on shared values and commitments, which should be expressed in the five binding political clauses (which underpin all comprehensive relationships between the Union and third countries) regarding: human rights, democracy and rule of law; non-proliferation of weapons of mass destruction; the fight against terrorism; prosecution of those accused of the most serious crimes of concern to the international community; small arms and light weapons.
+The respect for and safeguarding of human rights and fundamental freedoms, democratic principles, the rule of law including the United Kingdom's continued commitment to respect the European Convention on Human Rights (ECHR) and support for non-proliferation should constitute essential elements for the cooperation envisaged in the partnership.
 The fight against climate change, as elaborated in the UNFCCC process and in particular in the Paris Agreement should also constitute an essential element of the envisaged partnership.
 The envisaged partnership should reaffirm the Parties' commitment to promoting effective and rule-based multilateralism.